 Your doctors and nurses will have monitored you after your first treatment to check for any signs that the cancer has come back.

-- in the area just outside your prostate gland
+- in the area just outside your prostate

-- in other areas of your body
+- in other parts of your body.

 Prostate cancer can spread to any part of the body but it most commonly spreads to the bones and lymph nodes.